 The Jespersen response contains notable inaccuracies and contractions of extant data.
 To such an extent indeed that the above quoted letter cannot be taken seriously by well informed analysts.
 The attempt to vanquish the dissident from all reckoning has been closely noted, and this factor does not confirm the prerogative assumed by the organisation at issue.
 Indeed, that organisation has once again proved an incompetence and superficial intention.
 Their version of events simply does not match the more inclusive data, which they have continually screened out.

-Because of the serious deficiencies in the official response from the Findhorn Foundation, the present writer sent an obligatory communication to Robert Walter MP dated 27/11/2008.
+Because of the serious deficiencies in the official response from the Findhorn Foundation, the present writer despatched an obligatory communication to Robert Walter MP dated 27/11/2008.
 That official had sent a covering letter to my mother (Kate Thomas, Jean Shepherd), dated 21/11/2008, along with a copy of the response from Bettina Jespersen.
 The covering letter from Robert Walter ended with the statement: “Thank you for taking the time to write to me raising this issue, and please do not hesitate to contact me if I can assist in the future.”

 Bettina Jespersen (a Brazilian) demonstrated an unfamiliarity with source materials and ongoing documents.
 Though she obviously assumed that her letter dispelled any opposition to the Foundation position, the truth was exactly the opposite.
 The Foundation had now been caught out on paper at management level.
 See my Letter to Robert Walter MP, which is article 3 on this website.